psychemedia/storytelling-notes/fisherman_and_wife.md

 The plague of my life,
 Hath sent me to beg a boon of thee!"

-"Well, what would she have now ?" said the fish. " Alas!" said the man, " my wife wants to be king."
+"Well, what would she have now?" said the fish. " Alas!" said the man, " my wife wants to be king."
 "Go home," said the fish; "she is king already."

 Then the fisherman went home; and as he came close to the palace, he saw a troop of soldiers, and heard the sound of drums and trumpets; and when he entered in, he saw his wife sitting on a high throne of gold and diamonds, with a golden crown upon her head; and on each side of her stood six beautiful maidens, each a head taller than the other.